trivago/jcha/README.md

 really must, then the minimum is to copy a jfxrt.jar to JDK_HOME/jre/lib/ext/ .

 ## Running
-You can run jcha directly from the build directory
+You can run jcha directly from the build directory.
+It requires Java 7 or above. jcha-gui requires JavaFX to be in the classpath.
+All Java 8 and some Java 7 installations fulfill this dependency.
 ```
- jcha histogram1 histogram2
+ jcha-capture 100 10 pid filnamePrefix               # Capture 100 histograms, delay between is 10 seconds
+ jcmd pid GC.class_histogram > classhistogram01.jch  # Capture a single histogram, directly with jcmd from JDK

+ jcha classhistogram01.jch classhistogram02.jch      # Start jcha with 2 *.jch files in the directory
  jcha -h                                             # for showing help on all options like sorting

- jcha-gui histogram1 histogram2
+ jcha-gui *.jch                                      # Start GUI with all *.jch files in the directory
 ```

 Shortcut, using a shell alias: